Friendly-Technologies/Friendly-LwM2M-Client/README.md

 For more information please contact [Friendly Technologies](https://hubs.li/Q02D_GnZ0)

-## Getting Started
+## Getting Started with Ubuntu

-This section provides instructions on how to build and run the Friendly LwM2M client.
+This section provides instructions on how to build and run the Friendly LwM2M client on the Ubuntu 22.04.
 Also, this section will describe the environment requirements, and the setup process for the build, and explain the two methods for building and running the Friendly LwM2M client.
 The Friendly LwM2M client can be built and run in two different ways: using VS Code and using the command line.
 The method using VS Code is suitable for developing and modifying example parameters, while the command line is suitable for quick building and exploring the capabilities.